 If you like to mix things up in the kitchen (or are just learning how to cook), you're probably in need of a blender.
-After all, a quality machine will cut down on food-prep time and expand your capabilities.
-And if your family’s breakfast or snack of choice is a smoothie, you’ll find a good blender is essential for the perfect smoothie.)
-Just like any other home appliance, however, there are tons of options to choose from these days at a variety of prices.
+A quality machine will cut down on food-prep time and expand your capabilities.
+And if your family’s breakfast or snack of choice is a smoothie, you’ll find a good blender is essential.
+You’ll find, however, there are tons of options to choose from these days at a variety of prices.

 Here are the best blenders of 2020